You need a valid Yukon fishing licence if you want to fish in the Yukon unless you are one of the exceptions.

 Fishing for types of salmon other than kokanee

 You also need a Yukon Salmon Conservation Catch Card.
 These are valid April 1 to November 30.

 Fishing in National Parks

-You need a Parks Canada fishing licence and a Yukon fishing licence.
+You need a Parks Canada fishing licence.

 - Carry your licence with you and be ready to produce it if a Conservation or Fisheries Officer asks to see it.

 - Permit and licence signature blocks must be signed.
 Printed copies of electronic licences do not need to be signed.